 And when people visit your website for that content, the rest of the site should engage them as well.
 That’s where features like page design and customer support come in to play – live chat on your site is one great example of this.

-We’ll be exploring these topics more in subsequent blog posts, in the meantime, you might reach out to our friends at Ruby to learn about the benefits of live chat for your overall business performance.
+We’ll be exploring these topics more in subsequent blog posts, in the meantime, you might download Ruby’s guide to live chat to learn more about how to make your optimized website perform better for you.

 Josh Orr is part of the team at Ercule, a content and SEO performance agency in Portland, OR.